SCHOOL OF NURSING

 The Cameos of Caring Endowed Scholarship

 This scholarship was established in 2002 from funds raised at a regional event designed to help retain current nurses and recruit new nursing students to the profession.
 The Cameos of Caring event enhances the image of nursing by publicly honoring outstanding nurses.
 Initiated by then-dean Cynthia Flynn Capers, The University of Akron’s College of Nursing was joined by Johnson & Johnson (Presenting Sponsor), Akron General Medical Center, Children’s Hospital Medical Center of Akron and Summa Health System (Co-Sponsoring Hospitals), and Barberton Citizens Hospital and Cuyahoga Falls General Hospital (participating hospitals).
 Many other area hospitals are now involved in the Cameo of Caring Gala.
-This scholarship is awarded to deserving and qualified freshmen who are “Direct Admits” and/or “Presidential Scholars,” as well as RNs or LPNs working toward the BSN degree.
+This scholarship is awarded to deserving and qualified freshmen who are “Direct Admits” to the College of Health Professions as well as RNs or LPNs working toward the BSN degree.
 Once an applicant has been awarded the scholarship, they can be assured of continued financial assistance each year providing they maintain themselves in good standing in the College of Nursing.

 The Lillian DeYoung Scholarship to Promote Nursing